 No type of knee pain is “normal.”
 Ignoring pain means you’re more prone to severe injuries that require more complex treatment and a longer recovery time.
 If you’re having knee pain or related issues like stiffness, grinding sensations or weakness, don’t ignore your symptoms.

 Schedule an office visit with Dr. Van Thiel to have your knee evaluated so you can relieve those symptoms and prevent further injury.
-Request a visit at our Algonquin or Rockford offices – call (779) 774-1110 to request an appointment.
+Request a visit at our Rockford office – call (779) 774-1110 to request an appointment.